candimods/FiveEMS_Premium/README.md

-# FiveEMS Premium beta 1.8 ReadMe
+# FiveEMS Premium beta 1.9.02 ReadMe
 for Premium Only
 This is an Expansive mod meant to bring realisim to EMS Roleplay.
 Thanks to the contributing devs without you this mod would not be possible.
 This mod is still in Beta but is in a stage where it can be released to the general public for improvements

-#Your Key Process is now automatic on store purchase, A Licensee key and active internet on your game server is now required to run FiveEMS, Your Tebex Transaction Number becomes your key, you can only get an Transaction number by purchasing the script!!
-This should be automatic upon purchase if not please email us or open a support ticket.
-Only use your transaction number for FiveEMS specifically.
-No other numbers will register.
+#Your file will be delivered to keymaster assests tab, script will only work on servers attached to that keymaster account

 To unlock this mod get it here https://store.candimods.com also check out the Wiki https://github.com/candimods/FiveEMS_Premium/wiki